New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 DeFi-ing conventions: how crypto is decentralizing finance

 DeFi technologies, such as cryptocurrency, are creating a multitude of opportunities that brands in the financial sector would be remiss to ignore.
-With the recent economic uncertainty of the past few years and the current cost of living crisis, the hype and push towards decentralized finance is gaining momentum.
+With the recent economic uncertainty of the past few years and the current cost-of-living crisis, the hype and push towards decentralized finance are gaining momentum.

 When people use the phrase “decentralized finance” (DeFi), it’s generally meant as an umbrella term to cover the new and exciting financial innovations coming from the advent of blockchain technology.

-Blockchain is a term that most of us are only aware of in relation to cryptocurrency.
-This isn’t a surprise since it was a system initially invented to support the inaugural cryptocurrency, Bitcoin.
+Most people are only aware of blockchain in relation to cryptocurrency.
+This isn’t surprising since it was a system initially invented to support the inaugural cryptocurrency, Bitcoin.

-The rapid advancements in blockchain technology are seeing it being applied to a vast range of industries suffering under archaic centralized systems.
-The most pertinent to benefit from DeFi being the finance and banking industries.
+The rapid advancements in blockchain technology are seeing it applied to a wide range of industries suffering under archaic centralized systems.
+The most pertinent industries to benefit from DeFi are the finance and banking industries.

 DeFi deconstructed